Cooley Honored by ABA for its Professionalism Program

 The initiatives undertaken by Cooley include creating a center for public service and professionalism, establishing a standing professionalism advisory committee, reshaping the class on Professional Responsibility, implementing a professionalism and career review for first-year students, creating a student-run mediation board to address conflicts between students, expanding the roles of lawyer/mentors in each student’s development, helping students create a professionalism portfolio to document their professional growth and development through law school, continuing to address unethical behavior, and creating a student ethical oath and standards of professionalism.

 All 18 initiatives were completed, making ethics and professionalism part of the school’s everyday life.

 Amy Timmer, Cooley’s Associate Dean of Students and Professionalism, who chaired Cooley’s Professionalism Committee and oversees implementation of the Professionalism Plan at Cooley, has seen a real difference in the school’s culture and students after three years of having the Plan in place.

 "At the end of their first year, I hear students asking each other what public service they have selected.
 They’re not required to undertake service to the community — they just want to do it," she said.

-Even better, she added, is the profound impact on students that has come from writing personal codes of conduct in their class on Professional Responsibility.
+Even better, she added, is the profound impact on students that has come from writing personal codes of conduct in their class on Personal and Professional Responsibility.
 "Students tell me that one of the best things they did at Cooley was reflect on what their own values and morals are and create a code of conduct that incorporates those values to guide them in their daily lives.
 They are fully prepared to face ethical challenges — both personal and professional — because they have decided ahead of time how they will respond if they are faced with that."